CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/custom-column-translators.md

 ### Custom Column Translators

-While the Row Translators have the responsibility of mapping the Table structure which is in rows, columns and cells into the class structure with properties.
-The focus on the Row Translators is at the row level, reading each row and doing the conversions.
-In doing the conversion we repeat the pattern for the columns within each row.
-Each column will have a known structured type and will have to get converted into a known property in C#.
-Working within the cells is the responsibility of the Column translators.
+While the row translators have the responsibility of mapping the table structure, which consists of rows, columns, and cells, into the class structure with properties, the focus of the row translators is at the row level—reading each row and performing the conversions.
+In doing the conversion, we repeat the pattern for the columns within each row.
+Each column will have a known structured type and will have to be converted into a known property in C#.
+Working within the cells is the responsibility of the column translators.

-The Col To Type Converters that are registered are the default Converters used with Automatic Mapping.
-With Custom mapping, you can choose if you use the default converts or go direct.
+The column to type converters that are registered are the default converters used with automatic mapping.
+With custom mapping, you can choose whether to use the default converters or go direct.

 The Converters are high-frequency functions that can be executed millions of times in normal operation as such they need to balance performance with flexibility in mind whilst dealing with null values

-At its core, the Row Translators have the responsibility of getting to the cell level, and then they delegate the conversion to the Column Converter.
+At its core, the row translators have the responsibility of getting to the cell level, and then they delegate the conversion to the column converter.

-The best way of Explaining is by way of example:
+The best way of explaining is by way of example:

 ### The Humble Boolean.
-A boolean value can be true or false, or is defined as nullable can be true, false, null.
-So let's consider we have a cell from a database and we need to convert that to a boolean We know that the target is a boolean so we create BoolDbColToTypeConverter we can then ask the converter to convert a value from the database into the boolean, what will happen is this will converter will call the  GetDataValue ie
+A boolean value can be true or false, or if defined as nullable, can be true, false, or null.
+So let's consider we have a cell from a database and we need to convert that to a boolean.
+We know that the target is a boolean, so we create a `BoolDbColToTypeConverter`; we can then ask the converter to convert a value from the database into the boolean.
+What will happen is this converter will call `GetDataValue`, i.e.:

 ``` C#
     public override bool GetDataValue(IDataReader dr, string columnName)